Direct competition results from strong competiton for limited resource: Model and a brief summary of the results

-In order to include these assumptions in the equations, we scale accordingly the coefficients \\ \\ $\bullet$ $m$ is of order $\e^{-2}$, \\ $\bullet$ $K$ and $d$ are of order $\e^{-1}$, \\ $\bullet$ $d(x)= \f 1 \e \int K(x,y)R_{\rm in}(y,t) dy + d_{\rm slow}(x)$, \\ $\bullet$ $a(x) = b(x) - d_{\rm slow}(x)$. \\ \\ A death rate must be sufficiently large to counterbalance fast growth based on resource-consumption (otherwise, the population will grow infinitely).
-For this purpose, in the third equation, we divide a death rate into two parts.
+In order to include these assumptions in the equations, we scale accordingly the coefficients \\[4pt] $\bullet$ $m$ is of order $\e^{-2}$, \\ $\bullet$ $K$ is of order $\e^{-1}$, \\ $\bullet$ $d(x)= \int K(x,y)R_{\rm in}(y) dy + d_{\rm slow}(x)$, \\ and we define a neat growth/death rate (that we take independent of $\e$ for simplicity) \\ $\bullet$ $a(x) = b(x) - d_{\rm slow}(x)$. \\ \\ In other words, direct competition is a good approximation of \eqref{basic} when the death rate is suited to counterbalance fast growth based on resource-consumption (otherwise, the population will grow infinitely).
+For this purpose, in the third bullet, we divide the death rate into two parts.
 The first term represents fast dynamics for death events that compensates fast resource-consumption.
 The second term, $d_{\rm slow}(x)$, represents the remaining slow dynamics for death events independent of the competition for resource.
+Note that this decomposition of $d(x)$ means that, while the common resource $R$ is at its equilibrium $R_{\rm in}$, the dynamics of the consumers are determined only by the parameters which are independent of the common resource, that is why we introduce the neat rate $a(x)$.

 These result in a new formulation of \eqref{basic} that is written as

 where new coefficients satisfy $m=O(1)$, $K=O(1)$, and $a=O(1)$.

 We complement the system with initial data